JeffKersting/tic-tac-toe/README.md

 When a user clicks the menu button on the bottom of the game page, an menu appears and a blur effect is applied to all elements behind it.
 The token preview is disabled at this time.
 From the menu, users can exit the menu and preview token will be enabled for any squares that do not contain a player token.
 Users are also able to restart a game, or return to the player creation and selection page.

-The javascript, HTML, and CSS on this site were written by Jeff Kersting.
+### Wins and Challenges
+Wins include successfully implementing the win-state animations and preview token hover effect.
+There was also a lot of satisfaction derived from applying a blur effect to the background when the menu is opened.

+The biggest challenge faced during this project was properly checking the win conditions, as `.every` had never previously been used.
+Additionally, getting the `mouseenter` and `mouseleave` events to be set at appropriate times took much trial and error.

 Special thanks to David Engel for conducting code review.

 Win-state uses sound from freesound: win-state sound by Scrampunk https://freesound.org/people/Scrampunk/